mpv-player/mpv/DOCS/man/options.rst

 ``--gpu-shader-cache``
     Store and load compiled GLSL shaders in the cache directory (Default:
     ``yes``).
 Normally, shader compilation is very fast, so this is not usually needed.
-It mostly matters for anything based on D3D11 (including ANGLE), as well as on some other proprietary drivers.
+It mostly matters for anything involving GLSL to SPIR-V conversion, that is: D3D11, ANGLE or Vulkan, as well as on some other proprietary drivers.
 Enabling this can improve startup performance on these platforms.

+    On `--vo=gpu-next`, files that have not been accessed in the last 24 hours may be cleared if the cache limit (128 MiB) is exceeded.

-    NOTE: On ``--vo=gpu``, is not cleaned automatically, so old, unused cache files may stick around indefinitely.
+    On ``--vo=gpu``, this is not cleaned automatically, so old, unused cache files may stick around indefinitely.

 ``--gpu-shader-cache-dir``